-After building one of the industry’s first cloud-based platforms to route call over the Internet through the best-cost carriers and routes (known as Least Cost Routing or, simply, LCR), he co-founded thinQ in 2009.
+He co-founded thinQ in 2009 after building one of the industry’s first cloud-based platforms to route voice calls over the Internet through the best-cost carriers and routes (known as Least Cost Routing or, simply, LCR).

 Mike took time away from working with our development teams to discuss his innovative, first-of-its-kind technology that’s reinvented how contact centers, enterprise companies, and telecommunications providers manage their toll-free calling.

 How did you arrive at the decision to develop this cloud-based technology to modernize toll free call routing?

 We’re in an industry that’s very antiquated in many regards, and my goal has always been to move technology forward to modernize voice communications.
 Today that means intelligent, cloud-based software that untethers companies from single carriers and rates that aren’t updated several times a month.
 Instead, the cloud and our platform gives you flexibility, cost savings, and reliability.